najmulhasan-code/sift/README.md

 Providers (MSPs).
 It takes raw, unstructured support ticket text and returns a structured resolution path including category, priority, diagnosis, step by step actions, and an escalation decision.
-SIFT covers networking, cloud infrastructure, security, endpoint, and identity tickets using a six node LangGraph state graph with structured LLM reasoning.
+SIFT covers networking, cloud infrastructure, security, endpoint, and identity tickets using an agentic pipeline with structured LLM reasoning.

 ## Demo